rust-lang/cargo/src/doc/guide.md

 Sound good?
-Well, there’s one problem: If you build this project today, and then you send a copy to me, and I build this project tomorrow, something bad could happen. `bjz` could update `color-rs` in the meantime, and my build would include this commit while yours would not.
+Well, there’s one problem: If you build this project today, and then you send a copy to me, and I build this project tomorrow, something bad could happen. `bjz` could update `color-rs` in the meantime, and my build would include new commits while yours would not.
 Therefore, we would get different builds.
 This would be bad because we want reproducible builds.

 We could fix this problem by putting a `rev` line in our `Cargo.toml`: